bempp/kifmm/paper/paper.md

 # Statement of need

 Previous high-performance codes for computing kiFMMs include [@Malhotra2015; @wang2021exafmm].
-However, both of these efforts are heavily templated C++ libraries, with brittle optimisations for the M2L and P2P operations that make it complex for users or new developers to exchange or experiment with new algorithmic or implementation ideas that improve runtime performance.
-It is not possible to readily deploy these softwares on new hardware platforms.
-Notably, neither softwares support building to Arm targets which are becoming more common as both commodity and HPC platforms, with no performance promised for systems which don't support AVX instruction sets.
+However, both of these efforts are provided as templated C++ libraries, with brittle optimisations for the M2L and P2P operations that make it complex for users or new developers to exchange or experiment with new algorithmic or implementation ideas that improve runtime performance.
+It is not possible to readily deploy these softwares on new hardware platforms due to reliance on instruction set architectures compatible with x86 architectures for performance.
+Notably, neither softwares support building to Arm targets which are becoming more common as both commodity and HPC platforms.
 In both softwares, sub-components such as the octree data structures and kernel implementations are not readily re-usable for related algorithmic work by downstream users, and underlying software used in compute kernels such as libraries for BLAS, LAPACK, or the FFT are not readily exchangeable for experimentation with performance differences across hardwares.

 Our principle contributions with `kifmm-rs` that extend beyond current state of the art implementations are:

-- A _highly portable_ Rust-based data-oriented software design that allows us to easily test the impact of different algorithmic approaches and computational backends, such as BLAS libraries, for critical algorithmic sub-components such as the M2L and P2P operations.
+- A _highly portable_ Rust-based data-oriented software design that allows us to easily test the impact of different algorithmic approaches and computational backends, such as BLAS libraries, for critical algorithmic sub-components such as the M2L and P2P operations as well as deploy to different CPU targets.
 We present the software for shared memory, with plans for distributed memory extension.
 - _Highly competitive_ single-node performance enabled by the optimisation of BLAS based M2L field translation, based entirely on level 3 operations with high arithmetic intensity that are well suited to current and future hardware architectures that prioritise minimal memory movement per flop.
 - The ability to _process multiple right hand sides_ corresponding to the same particle distribution using (\ref{eq:sec:summary:potential}), a common application in BEM.
 - _Simple API_, with full Python bindings for non-specialist users.
 For basic usage all users need to specify are source and target coordinates, and associated source densities, with no temporary files.